Volunteer with Bears in Romania

 Your day at the sanctuary starts with a wander through the woodlands past the large and wild enclosures that have become these bears’ homes.
 This is the perfect opportunity to see the bears playing, climbing trees, swimming and even having a good back scratch against the trees.
 Arriving at the main sanctuary building you are given your tasks, as and when they arise depending on the bears and their needs when you are there.
 You should expect to be outdoors and getting pretty stuck in to the sanctuary life!

 Typical tasks at the sanctuary include:

-- Assisting with feeding the bears – a real highlight is to see the bears coming out of the undergrowth to get the best bits!
+- Watching the bear feeding process – a real highlight is to see the bears coming out of the undergrowth to get the best bits!

-- Monitoring – it is important to keep an eye on how the newest bears are coping, and how quickly they are adapting to their new surroundings.
+- Bear watching – it is important to keep an eye on how the newest bears are coping, and how quickly they are adapting to their new surroundings.
 You also have the time to simply enjoy watching the bears in their natural habitat from a treetop viewing platform – this is amazing, especially at feeding time!

 - Sanctuary tours – there are various educational groups that visit the sanctuary, and volunteers can help to educate them about animal welfare